erichVK5/KicadSymbolToGEDA/README.md

 The footprint currently defaults to footprint=unknown as the footprint option is optional in Kicad libraries, residing in the optional F2 field.

+Some Kicad libraries use non ASCII characters in device descriptions and pin labels.
+The utility replaces these with underscores.

 Remaining functionality to be refined includes the HTML summary file and author credit options.